SchwarzIT/onyx/apps/docs/src/principles/technical-vision.md

 ## Global Architecture

 1. 📜 **onyx** does not have direct dependencies, only a limited amount of peer- and dev-dependencies.
-   - peer-dependencies: we allow a wide range of versions (e.g. `>= 3`)
+   - peer-dependencies: we allow a wide range of versions (e.g. `>= 3`).
    - We use third-party dependencies sparingly.
-The need for each dependency must be well justified and documented in this wiki
+The need for each dependency must be well justified and documented in this wiki.
-2. 📜 We use browser / native features as much as possible.
+2. 📜 We rely on browser / native features as much as possible.
 We accept some drawbacks this decision might bring.
-3. 📜 Frequently used code is extracted into utils / composables
+3. 📜 Frequently used code is extracted into utils / composables.
-4. 🔮 We provide custom eslint rules for principles and best practices where needed
+4. 🔮 We provide custom eslint rules for principles and best practices where needed.

 ## Release process

-1. 📜 Every PR that affects the usage of one of our npm libraries must include a [changeset](https://github.com/changesets/changesets)
-2. 🔮 All packages use two release channels:
+1. 🔮 All packages use one of two release channels:
    - `beta`: automatically released on each merge to the `main` branch
    - `default` / `prod`: released after the [current sprint](https://github.com/orgs/SchwarzIT/projects/5/views/1) has ended.
-Requires manual approval
+Requires manual approval.

+## Pull Requests

+1. 📜 Every PR that affects the public API of any published npm libraries must include a [changeset](https://github.com/changesets/changesets).
+2. 📜 A PR must consist of one (preferable) or multiple self-contained changes.
+3. 📜 An "Implement" ticket can and will usually be split up over multiple PRs, so a single PR doesn't have to include all feature facets.
+   1. ❗️ These PRs should be sliced reasonably, as a set of changes that belong together.

 ## Documentation